tonoamboro/bio_539_project/README.md

 4. Save as your word document to a .pdf file.

 ## Note!
 Some information on the website suggested updating the **plotly** package will resolve the problem.
-However, until this work uploaded, there is no change between before and after updating the package.
+However, until this work uploaded, there is no difference between before and after updating the package.